hackclub/hackclub/workshops/node_intro/README.md

 Check in next time,
 where we'll establish a websockets connection between the backend and the frontend, so that the website can be updated with new information from the backend as it's running.

+Many thanks to Andrew Gao, he helped me, tremendously,,, with the grammars!